 Students in need of emergency financial assistance are encouraged to meet with the Director of Student Success and Retention, who can assist them in completing the brief application.
 Students can also submit the application on their own without assistance.

 Completed applications are reviewed by members of the Emergency Fund Advisory Committee, made up from a cross-departmental membership.
-A member of the committee will respond to emergency application submissions within 24 hours of receipt.
+A member of the committee will respond to emergency application submissions within two business days of receipt.

 Funds disbursed through the Emergency Fund may affect the student’s financial aid package.
 The Emergency Fund is not a substitute for financial aid.
 Students who are seeking funding will be required to utilize all offered financial aid resources before being awarded emergency aid.
 The Office of Financial Aid will work directly with emergency aid applicants to determine the impact of the award, if any, on their aid.